How much does cremation cost in Australia?

 Tier 2: Cremation with service

-Example providers.
-At the time of our research (June 2026), providers including Wellington Dam, Salvos Funerals, Morleys Funerals and Rosemary Funeral Services advertised cremation-with-service packages in the $3,390 to $7,000 range.
-Corporate brands such as White Lady and Guardian tend to sit at the upper end.
+At the time of our research (June 2026), providers including Wellington Dam, Salvos Funerals, Morleys Funerals and Rosemary Funeral Services advertised packages in the $3,390 to $7,000 range; corporate brands including White Lady and Guardian tend to sit at the upper end.

 Tier 3: Memorial-only service (ashes already in hand)

-A memorial service is held after the cremation has already taken place.
-The body is not present; the ashes may or may not be on display.
-This is the service many families hold after choosing a direct cremation.
+A memorial service is held after the cremation has already taken place, with the body not present (the ashes may or may not be on display).
+Advertised base packages run $1,020 to $6,800.

 Cremation costs by state